bentoml/bentoctl/docs/core-concepts.md

 ## Why bentoctl?

 The goal of bentoctl is to provide an easy-to-use yet flexible tool that can be used used to deploy a bento into the cloud.
 Bentoctl performs two basic operations:
-1. bentoctl builds deployable images or artifacts based on the cloud service's requirements.
+1. bentoctl builds deployable bento images based on the cloud service's requirements.
 2. bentoctl creates and manages cloud service deployment with Terraform